 How Will 5G Impact Mobile Payments?

-5G or fifth generation cellular network technology is the latest development in the world of mobiles and smartphones.
+5G or “fifth generation” cellular network technology is the latest development in the world of mobiles and smartphones.
 This upgrade from 4G promises better mobile speed, reliability and capacity.
-5G offers these advantages due to the use of Massive MIMO (Multiple Input, Multiple Output) antennas, edge computing, smaller cells, beam forcing, and better WiFi to cellular convergence.
+(Much like the recent development of the WiFi 6 standard).
+5G offers advantages due to the use of MIMO (Multiple Input, Multiple Output) antennas, edge computing, smaller cells, beam forcing and better WiFi to cellular convergence.

 Fifth generation (5G) technology is now live in many parts of the USA and the United Kingdom.
 It will be rolled out in many other countries in late 2019 and in 2020.
 Initially, 5G will be used for mobile connectivity through 5G enabled smartphones.
 It will also connect devices with limited mobility like modems and hot spots, which in turn connect to other devices over WiFi.
 5G will also be enabled on fixed wireless access devices, with antennas permanently mounted on buildings.
 This provides broadband services to homes and businesses.